 We then turn to study problems from the designer's point of view.
-We start with the problem of deciding whether a given WFA A is θ -resilient to cheating with respect to a given expected fee function θ .
-We show that the problem is PSPACE-hard, but present a polynomial-time solution for the case A is deterministic.
+We start with the problem of deciding whether a given WFA \mathscr{A} is θ -resilient to cheating with respect to a given expected fee function θ .
+We show that the problem is PSPACE-hard, but present a polynomial-time solution for the case \mathscr{A} is deterministic.
 Our solution is based on dynamic programming, taking into account words of increasing lengths.
 In particular, we show that cycles along which cheating is beneficial (and can therefore lead to an unbounded incentive to cheat) can be detected after quadratically many iterations.

-Clearly, the higher the expected fee is, the easier it is for the system to prevent cheating.
+A system with no limits on penalties and with unbounded resources can prevent cheating by fixing a high expected-fee function.
 In practice, penalties may be limited by an external authority, and increasing the probability of detecting cheats requires resources.
-Consider a WFA \mathcal{A} and two expected-fee functions θ_1 and θ_2 such that $\theta_1 \leq \theta_2$ (that is $\theta_1(\sigma, \sigma') \leq \theta_2(\sigma, \sigma')$ for all $\sigma, \sigma' \in \Sigma$).
-If \mathcal{A} is θ_1 -resilient to cheating, then \mathcal{A} is clearly also θ_2 -resilient to cheating, yet θ_1 achieves resilience more efficiently.
+Consider a WFA A and two expected-fee functions θ_1 and θ_2 such that $\theta_1 \leq \theta_2$ (that is $\theta_1(\sigma, \sigma') \leq \theta_2(\sigma, \sigma')$ for all $\sigma, \sigma' \in \Sigma$).
+If \mathscr{A} is θ_1 -resilient to cheating, then \mathscr{A} is clearly also θ_2 -resilient to cheating, yet θ_1 achieves resilience more efficiently.
 In particular, θ_1 can be obtained from θ_2 by reducing the probability of cheat detection, hence saving on resources required for cheat detection.
 Recall that $\theta = \eta \circ p$, for a penalty function η and a detection probability function p.
-Assuming that the penalty function η is determined by an external authority, and that system's resources are allocated to increase the detection probability, we consider the following problem of minimal resources resilience: Given a WFA \mathcal{A} and a penalty function η , find a probability detection function p such that \mathcal{A} is $(\eta \circ p)$ -resilient, and the detection budget, given by $\sum{\sigma,\sigma'} \eta(\sigma, \sigma')p(\sigma, \sigma')$, is minimal.
+Assuming that the penalty function η is determined by an external authority, and that system's resources are allocated to increase the detection probability, we consider the following problem of minimal resources resilience: Given a WFA \mathscr{A} and a penalty function η , find a probability detection function p such that \mathscr{A} is $(\eta \circ p)$ -resilient, and the detection budget, given by $\sum{\sigma,\sigma'} \eta(\sigma,\sigma') p(\sigma,\sigma')$, is minimal.
 Note that the probabilities in our objective function are weighted by η .
 This reflects the fact that detecting a cheat with a high penalty tends to require high resources.
 Indeed, in practice, the higher is the responsibility of a guard, the higher is his salary.
 We study the minimal resources resilience problem and show that it is PSPACE-hard.
 As in resilience testing, the problem is easier in the deterministic case, for which we present a polynomial-time solution, based on describing the problem as a linear program.
 Essentially, the constraints of the linear program are induced by the restrictions used in the testing algorithm, with the expected-fee values being variables.
 The same method can be used in order to solve additional minimal-budget problems, with any desired linear objective function over the detection-probability function or the penalty function.